danielbodnar/knowledge-graph/import_scripts/postgresql/README.md

+**v1.2.0 will be the final version where Knowledge Graph can be downloaded as CSV flat files.
+Starting from v1.3.0 onwards, Knowledge Graph will be accessible as graph-native JSON flat files and we’ll be starting to grant access to our REST API in early 2026.
+Any CSV and JSON flat files that were previously downloaded will be unaffected.**

 # PostgreSQL Import Guide

 This guide provides instructions for loading the Learning Commons Knowledge Graph dataset into a PostgreSQL database.